dmbarbour/wikilon/docs/wikilon-db.md

 In this case the addresses will simply increment by one for each value added, since the address doesn't need to account for space.
 I'm going to make a simplifying assumption, that we never run out of values.
 This will hold true for at least a few centuries, and we can address the compacting/reuse problem later with a goal of optimizing cache performance by moving related values nearer to each other.

 The `refct0` table supports concurrent background GC.
 It's acting as a queue for addresses that have reached zero reference counts.
 The `roots` table is a place to record persistent values that we can load into memory.

+(Other thoughts: It might be useful to preserve *values* for active reads, e.g. on a per-process basis.
+Maybe I need an additional 'volatile refect' table?)

+## Possibility: Use 'volatile' (in-memory) refs to delay GC?

+An interesting possibility is to use in-memory value references to belay garbage collection.
+However, this may be a bit of work if more than one process is using the storage.
+OTOH, why would I need more than one process?
+Or I could use a separate database for this role.

+Maybe it would be better to see what I can do without this, first?
+Or maybe use an explicit action to create a volatile root?

 ## Database is just a Value